Thinking maps in primary school – How to use them to update your reading comprehension lessons

 They also noticed that, on the few occasions they did intervene, they were able to offer more thoughtful input, which could take the children’s thinking to a deeper level.

-If you want to implement Thinking Maps into your class, here are some great First World War stories used in the Reading Project that work perfectly with this method:
+If you want to implement thinking maps into your class, here are some great World War 1 stories that work perfectly with this method: